 Asthal Bohar is a math, or a spiritual habitat of the followers of the Guru Gorakh Nath sect.
 The followers of the sect are the ardent devotees of Lord Shiva.
-The math is located approximately 7 kilometres to the east of the main city of Rohtak on Rohtak-Delhi Highway No.10.
+The math is located approximately 7 km to the east of the main city of Rohtak on the Rohtak-Delhi Highway No.10.

-According to folklore, Pooran Bhagat, a resident of Sialkot now in Pakistan, and a disciple of Guru Gorakhnath visited this place.
+According to folklore, Pooran Bhagat, a resident of Sialkot, now in Pakistan, and a disciple of Guru Gorakhnath visited this place.
 He loved this place so much that he built a math for his peers so that they could meditate and perform rituals as per their traditions.

 It is regarded as one of the holiest and most venerated hermitages by the followers of Nath sect, especially the Kanphada yogis — ascetics with pierced ears.